-The Road to Parity is marking the opening of its fund-raising channels with a major cycling challenge from Land's End in the southwestern tip of the UK to John O'Groats in the far north east of Scotland.
+The Road to Parity is marking the opening of its fund-raising channels with a major cycling challenge from Land's End at the south west tip of England to John O'Groats in the far north east of Scotland.

 Jonathan said: "Cycling is a passion of mine and I thought how can I challenge myself in a way that benefits the charity and creates something positive amidst all the Covid negativity?
-I started mentioning the idea of LEJOG (Land's End - John O' Groats) to a few people, did some research and before I knew it, I’d talked myself into it!"
+I started mentioning the idea to a few people, did some research and before I knew it, I’d talked myself into it!"

 The challenge will begin in England where Covid restrictions have sufficiently lifted for the trip to go ahead.
 By the time Jonathan reaches the Scottish border, it's expected that key movement and tourism accommodation restrictions will have been relaxed in Scotland.

 The charity lifts people out of extreme poverty through entrepreneurship.
-A total of 20 enterprises have either been set up or are in the process of launching in Delhi slums.
+A total of 20 enterprises have either been set up or are in the process of launching in slum areas of the Indian capital, Delhi.
 Results so far show these small, mostly street businesses, boost household income by up to 120%.

 Jonathan has been largely funding the charity himself for the past 18 months.
 The plan now, with partner, Learning Links Foundation in India, is to scale up, fund more micro-enterprises and free more households from desperate poverty.